 COCC Writing Center

 The Writing Center provides free Reading, Writing, and Study Skills Tutoring for all currently enrolled COCC students for the courses that they are currently taking at COCC.
-You do not need to make an appointment.
-Just drop by during our scheduled hours (see below).
-The Writing Center is located in the lower level of Barber library.

 Please also note that we only tutor for assignments for COCC classes.
 This means we cannot help with program applications, scholarship essays, or any other project not assigned for a COCC class.
 If you want writing or editing help for applications or scholarships, OWL Purdue Online offers some great writing tips.